astral-sh/uv/docs/pip/compatibility.md

 1. If _all_ published versions of a package are pre-releases.

-If dependency resolution fails due to a transitive pre-release, uv will prompt the user to re-run with `--prerelease=allow`, to allow pre-releases for all dependencies.
+If dependency resolution fails due to a transitive pre-release, uv will prompt the user to re-run with `--prerelease allow`, to allow pre-releases for all dependencies.

 Alternatively, you can add the transitive dependency to your `requirements.in` file with pre-release specifier (e.g., `flask>=2.0.0rc1`) to opt in to pre-release support for that specific dependency.